-He may only be 33, but runs no fewer than four of his own businesses.
+Graham runs no fewer than four of his own businesses!

-And as if that’s not enough, Graham and long-time partner Vikki Anderson farm a smallholding where they tend to rare-breed sheep, cows and horses.
+And as if that is not enough, Graham and long-time partner Vikki Anderson farm a smallholding where they tend to rare-breed sheep, cows and horses.

-But it’s on the track where the Edinburgh-born British GT driver is speedily making a name for himself.
+But it is on the track where the Edinburgh-born British GT driver is speedily making a name for himself.

 Although he only got his racing licence five years ago, his progress through the sport’s ranks has already seen him emerge as a serious contender for major honours.

 “I’ve been interested in cars for as long as I can remember,” says Graham.

 “My dad used to take us to car shows, F1 at Silverstone and the London Motor Show.
 Things like that.
 He had a big interest in sports cars which rubbed off on me”.

 The switch from spectator to driver came 12 years ago with his first foray into track days – where enthusiasts pay to drive their own cars on top-class race circuits.
 This was initially in the UK but then also Germany and Belgium.